Tax Last Fact-Checked: 28 April 2026 · 8 min read

 ✓ Set calendar reminders for each 8th anniversary

 Add a recurring calendar event for each purchase date, 8 years out.
-For monthly investing, that's one event per month of the year the 8-year cycle starts to complete.
+For monthly investing, that's typically one consolidated reminder per January (covering all of the prior year's buys).
+Miss the 31 October deadline that follows and you face a 5–10% surcharge on top of the tax.

-Six months before each deemed disposal date, estimate the likely tax using your current portfolio value.
-This gives you time to ensure you have cash available, rather than having to sell units in a hurry.
+In April of each deemed-disposal year, calculate the likely tax using your current portfolio value.
+This gives you time to set the cash aside, rather than being forced to sell units in October to fund the bill — which crystallises additional gain on the units sold.

-Distributing ETFs trigger annual dividend income tax events in addition to deemed disposal.
-Accumulating ETFs (like VWCE or CSPX) avoid this — dividends reinvest inside the fund without a separate tax hit.
+Distributing ETFs trigger annual exit-tax events on every distribution in addition to deemed disposal.
+Accumulating ETFs (like VWCE or CSPX — iShares Core S&P 500 UCITS ETF) avoid this — dividends reinvest inside the fund and are caught only at sale or year 8.
+See our accumulating vs distributing guide for the maths.

-✓ Consider the pension wrapper for long-term money
+✓ Consider a pension wrapper for long-term money

 Common questions